 That’s when the first tickles of fear began to set in.

 It was a dream.
 Elle was nearly certain; experience told her that if she just went with the flow and let things play out as they would, she would eventually startle herself awake.
 Depending on what time it was, she would go back to sleep hoping her mind wouldn’t put her in the same dreamscape all over again.

 But she was only half sure it was a dream.
 There were clues.
 Her hair was long, the ends of it brushed against her bare skin around where her bra strap might be if she’d been wearing one with the sundress and sandals she’d tried on today but didn’t buy.
 She hadn’t let her hair get that long since she was old enough to understand how to work a pair of scissors around the age of five.
-Most of her life, the length of her hair ranged somewhere between her ears and her shoulder blades.
-Despite how cute her mother thought her hair was long, the stuff was thick, heavy, and just plain uncomfortable in combination with the near constant heat and humidity in her hometown.
+For most of her life, the length of her hair ranged somewhere between her ears and her shoulder blades.
+Despite how cute her mother thought her hair was long, the stuff was thick, heavy, and just plain uncomfortable in combination with the near-constant heat and humidity in her hometown.

-Still, there were some things that made what was happening seem too real for a dream.
+Still, some things made what was happening seem too real for a dream.
 For one, she could smell the things around her like the musky scent of the flowering vines climbing the incredibly tall but spindly trees nearest her and the strange mingling of wet soil and wood chips.
-All of it was coming from the wall of trees at her back and not the garden section at hardware store she associated with those fragrances.
+All of it was coming from the wall of trees at her back and not the garden section at the hardware store she associated with those fragrances.
 She could also feel textures.

 She’d never done either of those in a dream before.